MicroEJ/docs/PlatformDeveloperGuide/appendix/llapi.rst

 --------------

 Only one function has to be implemented: ``LLVG_GRADIENT_IMPL_initializeGradient``.
-It consists to encode the MicroVG LinearGradient in a buffer that represents the linear gradient in platform specific format (often GPU format).
+It consists in encoding the MicroVG LinearGradient in a buffer that represents the linear gradient in platform specific format (generally GPU format).

 This function allows the implementation to initialize the gradient buffer.
 The buffer is allocated in the Java heap and its size is fixed by the MicroVG implementation.
-In case of the buffer is too small for the platform specific format, the implementation has to return the expected buffer size instead of the keyword ``LLVG_SUCCESS``.
+When the buffer is too small for the platform specific format, the implementation has to return the expected buffer size instead of the keyword ``LLVG_SUCCESS``.

 .. _LLVG-FONT-API-SECTION: